AC motor: Polyphase cage rotor

 Most common AC motors use the squirrel-cage rotor, which will be found in virtually all domestic and light industrial alternating current motors.
 The squirrel-cage refers to the rotating exercise cage for pet animals.
 The motor takes its name from the shape of its rotor "windings"- a ring at either end of the rotor, with bars connecting the rings running the length of the rotor.
 It is typically cast aluminum or copper poured between the iron laminates of the rotor, and usually only the end rings will be visible.
 The vast majority of the rotor currents will flow through the bars rather than the higher-resistance and usually varnished laminates.
 Very low voltages at very high currents are typical in the bars and end rings; high efficiency motors will often use cast copper to reduce the resistance in the rotor.

 In operation, the squirrel-cage motor may be viewed as a transformer with a rotating secondary.
 When the rotor is not rotating in sync with the magnetic field, large rotor currents are induced; the large rotor currents magnetize the rotor and interact with the stator's magnetic fields to bring the rotor almost into synchronization with the stator's field.
 An unloaded squirrel-cage motor at rated no-load speed will consume electrical power only to maintain rotor speed against friction and resistance losses.
 As the mechanical load increases, so will the electrical load – the electrical load is inherently related to the mechanical load.
 This is similar to a transformer, where the primary's electrical load is related to the secondary's electrical load.

 This is why a squirrel-cage blower motor may cause household lights to dim upon starting, but does not dim the lights on startup when its fan belt (and therefore mechanical load) is removed.
 Furthermore, a stalled squirrel-cage motor (overloaded or with a jammed shaft) will consume current limited only by circuit resistance as it attempts to start.
 Unless something else limits the current (or cuts it off completely) overheating and destruction of the winding insulation is the likely outcome.

-Virtually every washing machine, dishwasher, standalone fan, record player, etc. uses some variant of a squirrel-cage motor.
+Many washing machines, dishwashers, larger standalone fans, compressors, etc. use some variant of a squirrel-cage motor.